gunasri1823/Movie-Recommendation/README.md

 ### Data Cleaning and Pre-Processing:
 In the data cleaning step, we performed essential operations to ensure the dataset is free of errors, inconsistencies, and redundancies, making it suitable for further analysis.
 Below are the tasks performed:
-● Missing Value Check:
+1.Missing Value Check:
-○ Verified the dataset for missing values across all columns using the colSums(is.na()) function.
+ 1.Verified the dataset for missing values across all columns using the colSums(is.na()) function.
-○ Result: No missing values were found, confirming data completeness.
+ 2.Result: No missing values were found, confirming data completeness.

-● Duplicate Row Check:
+2.Duplicate Row Check:
-○ Checked for duplicate entries using the duplicated() function.
+ 1. Checked for duplicate entries using the duplicated() function.
-○ Result: No duplicate rows were found, ensuring that the data is unique and reliable.
+ 2.Result: No duplicate rows were found, ensuring that the data is unique and reliable.

-● Unique Value Exploration:
+3. Unique Value Exploration:
-○ Counted the number of distinct userId and movieId entries in the dataset using the n_distinct() function.
+ 1.Counted the number of distinct userId and movieId entries in the dataset using the n_distinct() function.

-○ Result:
+4. Result:
-● Unique Users: 138,493
+ 1.Unique Users: 138,493
-● Unique Movies: 27,278
+ 2.Unique Movies: 27,278
-○ This confirms that the dataset contains a diverse range of users and movies for robust recommendation modeling.
+ 3.This confirms that the dataset contains a diverse range of users and movies for robust recommendation modeling.

 ### Normalization
 Normalization is a crucial step in the preprocessing pipeline to ensure that all features are on a similar scale, particularly for numerical data.[14]
 This step helps in improving the efficiency and accuracy of algorithms that are sensitive to feature magnitudes, such as machine learning models.